 This might sound straight forward but is your van actually locked?
 Many people get home at night, collapse into bed, find out their van has been broken into only to realise they left the doors open.

-Make sure that before you sit down to watch the telly, have your tea or jump into bed, you van is locked up for the night.
+Make sure that before you sit down to watch the telly or jump into bed, that you’re van is locked up for the night.

-If you have read all these rules and you still aren’t convinced then park your van in your garage and never get it out.
+If you have read all these rules and you still aren’t convinced then park your van in your garage forever.
 Lock the doors, hide inside and never use your van.
-We couldn’t think of a better way to deter thieves from stealing from you, just pretend your van doesn’t even exist.
+We couldn’t think of a better way to deter thieves from stealing from you.
+Just pretend your van doesn’t even exist.
 Surely that will give you better van security?